no10ds/DEPRECATED-rapid-api/docs/guides/usage/schema_creation.md

   - `partition_index` (Optional) - Integer value, whether the column is a [partition](#partitions-) and its index.
   - `format` (Conditional) - String value, regular expression used to specify the format of the dates.
 Will only be used and required if the data_type is date.

-# TODO: Add docs on protected
 ### Sensitivity 😭
 The sensitivity level of a dataset can be described by one of three values: `PUBLIC`, `PRIVATE` and `PROTECTED`.
 These determine the access level that different clients will have to the data depending on their permissions.

+Note: If you wish to use the sensitivity level `PROTECTED` then you must first create a Protected Domain for your Dataset.
+See the [data access docs](data_access.md)

 ### Tags 🏷
 You can add up to 30 custom tags to a dataset.
 These are in a key: value format which allow for identification and categorisation of the datasets.